Valian/python-business-logic/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Django Application Logic could always use more documentation, whether as part of the
+Python Business Logic could always use more documentation, whether as part of the
-official Django Application Logic docs, in docstrings, or even on the web in blog posts,
+official Python Business Logic docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Valian/django-application-logic/issues.
+The best way to send feedback is to file an issue at https://github.com/Valian/python-business-logic/issues.

 If you are proposing a feature: